 Suffer from a Sleeping Disorder?
 Our Oral Surgeon Has the Skills to Help You

+The oral surgeons at Premer Oral Surgery are your source for sleep apnea solutions in the Norwalk, Stamford, and Westport, CT areas.
 Treatment for sleep apnea ranges depending on the severity.
 A combination of different treatment options is sometimes necessary to get the best result:

 - Lifestyle changes, such as regular exercise combined with a healthy diet can help.